 - 1. QQI HET Core Validation Policy And Criteria 2010, Revised 2013 - 2.
 QQI (2013) Revised General Programme Validation Manual - QQI (2013) Quality Assurance Guidelines and criteria for provider access to initial validation of programmes leading to a QQI Awards Higher Education and Training - 4.
 QQI (2014) Policy on Monitoring - 5.
-HETAC (2010) Provider Monitoring Policy and Procedures
+QQI (2016) Policies and criteria for the validation of programmes of education and training - 6.
+QQI (2016) Quality Assurance Guidelines